-This article will provide information about international students’ academic and living costs during their studies in the UK.
+This article provides information about the academic and living costs that international students may encounter while studying in the UK.

 Costs of Studying in the UK